31.γbc |

 We investigate decompositions of Betti diagrams over a polynomial ring within the framework of Boij--Soederberg theory.
 That is, given a Betti diagram, we decompose it into pure diagrams.
 Relaxing the requirement that the degree sequences in such pure diagrams be totally ordered, we are able to define a multiplication law for Betti diagrams that respects the decomposition and allows us to write a simple expression the decomposition of the Betti diagram of any complete intersection in terms of the degrees of its minimal generators.
 In the more traditional sense, the decomposition of complete intersections of codimension at most 3 are also computed as given by the totally ordered decomposition algorithm obtained from (Eisenbud-Schreyer, 2009).
 In higher codimension, obstructions arise that inspire our work on an alternative algorithm.

-1.a The j-multiplicity of monomial ideals,
+The j-multiplicity of monomial ideals,

 with Jonathan Montaño,